 Mount Franklin from McKelligon Canyon is a 3.4 mile lightly trafficked out and back trail located near El Paso, Texas that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 First half was a nice hike with moderate climb.
 Second half seemed like as much a rock scramble as a hike.
 Great view.
 Quick hike.